 The fun part is when there is a fish on the little reel.
 Originally I intended it to be a piece of my small stream arsenal

 but I have started using it on some local lakes.
-It helps make effortless, relaxing casts that turn to sudden excitement when a fishing starts peeling line off the uniquely designed Galvan Brookie that should be the 21st Century replacement to all of the spring and pawl reels that emerge every spring with the advent of fishing season.
+It helps make effortless, relaxing casts that turn to sudden excitement when a fish starts peeling line off the uniquely designed Galvan Brookie that should be the 21st Century replacement to all of the spring and pawl reels that emerge every spring with the advent of the fishing season.